Quantum state transfer and periodicity in discrete-time quantum walks under non--Markovian dephasing noise: Preliminary

 The degree of a vertex $v$ in an undirected graph $G$ is the number of edges incident on it, which is denoted by $d_v$.
 In a directed graph $\overrightarrow{G}$, the number of directed edges coming into a vertex $v$ is called the indegree of $v$, denoted by $d_v^{(i)}$.
 Similarly, the number of edges going out from a vertex $u$ is called the outdegree of $u$, denoted by $d_u^{(o)}$.
 The degree of an undirected graph $G$ is $d(G) = \sum_{v \in V(G)} d_v$ throughout this article.

-In this work, we use several simple graphs, such as path graphs, cycle graphs, star graphs, complete bipartite graphs, etc. which are depicted in figures \ref{fig:path_graph}, \ref{fig:cycle_graph}, \ref{fig:star_graph}, and \ref{fig:complete_bi_graph}, respectively.
+In this work, we use several simple graphs, such as path graphs, cycle graphs, star graphs, complete bipartite graphs, etc., which are depicted in figures \ref{fig:path_graph}, \ref{fig:cycle_graph}, \ref{fig:star_graph}, and \ref{fig:complete_bi_graph}, respectively.
 Let a graph have $n$ vertices $ 0, 1, \dots (n - 1)$.
-A path graph $P_n$ has edges $((0, 1), (1, 2), \dots {(n-2), (n-1)})$.
+A path graph $P_n$ has edges $\{(0, 1), (1, 2), \dots ((n-2), (n-1))\}$.
 Therefore, in $P_n$ the degree of vertices $0$ and $(n-1)$ is $1$ and all other vertices have degree $2$.
-A cycle graph $C_n$ has edges $((0, 1), (1, 2), \dots {(n-1), 0})$.
+A cycle graph $C_n$ has edges $\{(0, 1), (1, 2), \dots ((n-1), 0)\}$.
 Therefore, every vertex in $C_n$ has degree $2$.
 In a star graph $S_n$, the external vertices $1, 2, \dots {(n - 1)}$ are adjacent to the central vertex $0$, only.
 Therefore, the degree of $0$ is $(n-1)$, and the degree of all other vertices is $1$.
 The vertex set of a complete bipartite graph $K_{m, n}$ has two partitions $V_1$ and $V_2$ having $m$ and $n$ vertices, respectively.
 Also, it contains all possible edges with one end in $V_1$ and another end in $V_2$.

-In quantum information theory, a pure quantum state is a normalised vector which is denoted by $\ket{\bullet}$.
-A quantum state can also be represented by a density matrix, which is a positive-semidefinite, Hermitian matrix with unit trace.
+In quantum information theory, a pure quantum state is a normalized vector which is denoted by $\ket{\bullet}$.
+A quantum state can also be represented by a density matrix, which is a positive semidefinite Hermitian matrix with unit trace.
 Corresponding to the pure quantum state $\ket{\psi}$, there is a density matrix $\rho = \ket{\psi}\bra{\psi}$.
 We utilize the Kraus operators \cite{nielsen2010quantum, kraus2005operations} to represent a quantum channel.
 A set of Kraus operators $\{K_{i}\}$ satisfies the completeness relation which is

 where $I$ is the identity operator.
 Let $\rho$ be the density matrix of a quantum state which we transfer via a channel represented by the set of Kraus operators $\{K_{i}\}$.
 Then the final state is given by